 Supplementary Explanation Early Notification of General Shareholder Meeting We dispatch the notification of General Shareholder Meeting, in principle, three weeks prior to the meeting.
-The convening notice for the 140th Ordinary General Meeting of Shareholders (held on March 25) was dispatched on March 3.
+The convening notice for the 141st Ordinary General Meeting of Shareholders (held on March 24) was dispatched on March 2.
 Scheduling of General Meeting of Shareholders Avoiding the Peak Day We hold the General Meeting of Shareholders in March to avoid the peak season of other companies' shareholders meetings.
 Electronic Exercise of Voting Rights The exercise of voting rights via electromagnetic means has been introduced from the 126th Ordinary General Meeting of Shareholders held on June 20, 2007.
 Participation in Electronic Voting Platform An electronic voting rights exercise platform for institutional investors operated by ICJ, Inc. (Investors Communication Japan) can be used.
 Provision of the Convocation Notice in English The convening notice of the General Meeting of Shareholders is prepared in English and posted on the Company's website and the electronic voting rights exercise platform.
-Other Video of the General Meeting of Shareholders is available on the Company's website on the following day of the meeting.
-From the 135th Ordinary General Meeting of Shareholders held on March 29, 2016, the convening notice for the General Meeting of Shareholders was posted on the Company's website prior to dispatching by postal mail.
+Other The General Meeting of Shareholders is broadcast live exclusively to shareholders in the form of a participatory virtual general meeting.
+Video of the General Meeting of Shareholders is available on the Company's website on the following day of the meeting.